-INX Media case: Enforcement Directorate allowed to arrest P Chidambaram
+INX Media case: P Chidambaram will be arrested by Enforcement Directorate on Wednesday, say reports

 The Congress leader, who was arrested by CBI on August 21, is in Tihar Jail at present.

-A court in Delhi on Tuesday allowed the Enforcement Directorate to arrest Congress leader P Chidambaram in the INX Media case, NDTV reported.
+The Enforcement Directorate will arrest Congress leader P Chidambaram on Wednesday after a court in Delhi accepted the investigating agency’s custodial interrogation request, NDTV reported on Tuesday.
+The agency will produce Chidambaram in court around 4 pm to apply for custody.

 The 74-year-old former Union finance minister has been in jail since September 5 in connection with the case.
 He was arrested by the Central Bureau of Investigation, which is also conducting inquiries, on August 21.
+Chidambaram’s judicial custody was set to end on October 17, according to News18.

-The directorate, which has accused Chidambaram of money laundering in the case, had moved two applications on Monday – to formally arrest Chidambaram, and seek his custody.
+The directorate, which has accused the Congress leader of money laundering, had moved two applications on Monday – to formally arrest Chidambaram, and seek his custody.
 On Tuesday, the court of special judge Ajay Kumar Kuhar gave the Enforcement Directorate two options – to question Chidambaram at the court premises for half an hour and then move an application for custody, or send him to Tihar Jail and arrest him from there.

-The agency chose the second option.
+Solicitor General Tushar Mehta offered to interrogate Chidambaram at the Rouse Avenue court premises for 20 minutes.
+“What is the hurry?”
+Kuhar asked him before declining the request.
+He added that the dignity of the accused must be maintained, Hindustan Times reported.

 Meanwhile, the Supreme Court heard Chidambaram’s plea for bail, Live Law reported.
 Advocate Kapil Sibal, arguing for the former minister, referred to an extract from a Delhi High Court judgement that said Chidambaram was not a flight risk.